mims-harvard/CLEF/model/README.md

        --edit --best --save_preds \
        --resume ${ckpt}
 ```
-How to use each flag (in addition to the flags for inference):
+How to use each flag (in addition to the flags for training):
+- Use the `--save_preds` flag (boolean) to save the model predictions
+- Use the `--resume` flag to specify the model checkpoint with which to run inference
 - Use the `--edit` flag (boolean) to run editing